Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • Oncological diseases.

-If vitamins and minerals enter the human body in insufficient quantities, this leads to the formation of fistulas..
-Postoperative fistula, treatmentwhich is very long, appears in violation of the metabolism - diabetes, metabolic syndrome, obesity.
+If the human body receives vitamins and minerals in insufficient quantities, this leads to the formation of fistulas.
+Postoperative fistula, treatmentwhich is very long-lasting, appears when there is a metabolic disorder - diabetes, metabolic syndrome, obesity.

-Before, how to treat a fistula after surgery, it is necessary to determine the cause of its occurrence.
-Therapy of pathology should be directed to its elimination.
+Before how to treat a fistula after surgery, it is necessary to determine the cause of its occurrence.
+Therapy for pathology should be aimed at eliminating it.

 Symptoms

-Fistulas after surgerycharacterized by the presence of certain features.
-Initially, the appearance of a seal on the skin around the size is observed.
-There is pain on palpation.
-In some patients, the appearance of pronounced tubercles is diagnosed, which is used to secrete the infiltrate.
-Reddening of the skin may be observed at the site of infection of the scar.
+Fistulas after surgerycharacterized by the presence of certain characteristics.
+Initially, a thickening appears on the skin around the size.
+When it is palpated, pain is observed.
+Some patients are diagnosed with the appearance of pronounced tubercles, which release the infiltrate.
+At the site of infection of the scar, redness of the skin may be observed.

 The pathological process is often accompanied by a sharp increase in body temperature.
-This is due to the course of the inflammatory process in the human body.
-It is impossible to bring down the temperature to a normal value.
+This is explained by the inflammatory process in the human body.
+It is impossible to bring the temperature down to normal.
 Fistulas are accompanied by a purulent process.
-With untimely treatment of pathology, the size of the abscess increases significantly.
-In patients, there is a tightening of the fistulous opening for a certain period.
-This is followed by the development of inflammation.
+If the pathology is not treated in a timely manner, the size of the abscess increases significantly.
+Patients experience tightening of the fistula opening for a certain period.
+After this, inflammation develops.

 Fistulas are characterized by the presence of certain signs.
-When they appear, patients are advised to immediately consult a doctor.
+If they appear, patients are advised to immediately consult a doctor.
 Timely treatment of the disease will eliminate the possibility of side effects.

 Features of therapy

-Fistula treatment after surgeryin most cases requires surgical intervention.
+Treatment of fistula after surgeryin most cases requires surgical intervention.
 Initially, the surgical field is treated with special antiseptic solutions, which will eliminate the possibility of infection.
 Surgery requires the use of local therapy.
-In order for the surgeon to find the course of the fistula as quickly as possible, a dye solution is introduced into it.
+In order for the surgeon to find the course of the fistula as quickly as possible, a dye solution is injected into it.

-The surgeon removes the fistula with a scalpel.
+The surgeon uses a scalpel to remove the fistula.
 All other actions of specialists are aimed at stopping bleeding.
-After that, it is recommended to wash the wound with a solution with an antiseptic effect.
+After this, it is recommended to wash the wound with an antiseptic solution.
 Postoperative sutures are applied to the wound.
 In this case, it is recommended to use active drainage.

-The treatment of postoperative fistulas requires the use of not only surgical intervention, but also appropriate medications.
+Treatment of postoperative fistulas requires the use of not only surgery, but also appropriate medications.
 In most cases, patients are prescribed antibiotics and anti-inflammatory drugs:

 • Diclofenac;